inko-lang/inko/README.md

       stdout.print('x is false!')
     }

-Defining a class:
+Defining an object that can be re-used, much like a class:

-    class Person {
+    object Person {
-      # "init" is the constructor method, called whenever you initialize a
+      # "init" is the constructor method, called whenever you create a new
-      # class.
+      # instance of this object.
       fn init(name: String, age: Integer) {
         let @name = name
         let @age = age